gregrs-uk/python-fhrs-osm/README.md

 * Download specific OpenStreetMap and FHRS data using a modified version of overpy and the FHRS API and parse it into a PostgreSQL/PostGIS database
 * Use database views to compare OpenStreetMap and FHRS data and find anomalies
 * Use a database view to find possible matches between OSM nodes/ways and FHRS establishments, based on proximity and similarity of names
-* Export GeoJSON files to use in Leaflet slippy maps, allowing users to visualise OSM/FHRS data as well as to review possible matches between FHRS and OSM data and import useful tags into JOSM
+* Export HTML pages with statistics and Leaflet slippy maps, allowing users to visualise OSM/FHRS data as well as to review possible matches between FHRS and OSM data and import useful tags into JOSM

 ## Requirements
 * Tested using Python 2.7 on Ubuntu and Mac OS X